roblappcoupa/rabbitmq-presentation/README.md

 ```
 --Message Hello, World --Delay 10 --RoutingKey Key0
 ```
-You will see the message being handled by the producer.
+You will see the message being handled by the consumer.